 "Annual fixed charges are not efficient because costs vary with the distance travelled and mass of the vehicle.
-The result is that some vehicles - the heaviest travelling long annual distances - will meet less than 20 per cent of their attributed costs.
-Charges for heavy vehicles that reflect costs they impose are essential to ensure best use is made of the nation's road and rail infrastructure, and that industry location decisions are appropriate in terms of minimising the overall cost of economic activity.
+The re nation's road and rail infrastructure, and that industry location decisions are appropriate in terms of minimising the overall cost of economic activity.
 Differences between recommended charges and road-related costs are greatest for vehicles competing with rail.
-The (NRTC) charges, as recommended, will therefore potentially distort the long-haul freight market as rail reform takes effect..." (p197-98)
+The (NRTC) charges, as recommended, will therefore potentially distort the long-haul freight market as rail reform takes effect..." (pl97-98)

 The NRTC also acknowledges that road user charges based on vehicle averages are not the most efficient charging mechanism.
-In its document, "Heavy Vehicle Charges: The Second Generation" - February 1995, the NRTC commented (emphasis added):
+In its document, "Heavy Vehicle Charges: The Second Generation" - February 1995,, the NRTC commented (emphasis added):

 "All the road use data used in the charging process are averages for a vehicle class.
-These averages conceal differences in the use made of the road system by individual vehicles.
-This is one argument for a mass-distance charge that reflects differences in the operating mass and the distances travelled by individual vehicles.
+These averages conceal differenc